elliotwutingfeng/NUSCSMODS/_posts/CS3103/2020-09-01-cs3103-lecture-4-network-application-and-demo.md

 > The size of response message is more that 512 bytes, a TCP connection is used instead of UDP
-> THat is because it is to handle fragmentation
+> That is because it is to handle fragmentation

 If the size of the response message is more than 512 bytes, a TCP connection is used instead of UDP